shiftkey/winrt-blogsamples/README.md

 Some things I have in mind:

  - How these "language projections" work for people who do C#/C++/JS work?
- - How do you even do this? (contemplating porting [OAuthBase.cs](http://oauth.googlecode.com/svn/code/csharp/OAuthBase.cs) across)
+ - How do you even do this? (contemplating porting [OAuthBase.cs](http://oauth.googlecode.com/svn/code/csharp/OAuthBase.cs) across - other suggestions/projects that would be good candidates for this cross-language sharing?)
  - The differences between porting to Metro and WinRT
  - Headaches that .NET developers are going to find when porting code across